We provide free arts activities to children at the following locations:

 New York Methodist Hospital: an acute-care teaching hospital affiliated with the Weill Cornell Medical College.

-Although our members work at top companies in the animation, illustration and cartooning industries, The Ink Well Foundation does not represent the interests or opinions of any other entity or organization.
-No goods are ever bought or sold using any trademarked characters or ideas.
+Although our members work at top companies in the animation, illustration, and cartooning industries, The Ink Well Foundation does not represent the interests or opinions of any other entity or organization.
+No goods are ever bought or sold in connection with our work.
+All volunteers donate their time, they are not paid.

 We do not publish minors’ photos or any identifying information without written consent from a legal guardian.
 Many of our locations further request that we do not show the children’s faces, regardless of consent.
 While we hope to share these children’s stories for the benefit of others who are experiencing similar challenges, it is not always possible to do so using photos and names.